MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 Network settings are used to determine the location of a Teams client, and to dynamically obtain emergency calling policies and an emergency location.
 You can configure network settings according to how your organization wants emergency calling to function.

 Network settings include sites that include a collection of subnets--these are used exclusively for dynamic policy assignment to users.
-For example, a TeamsEmergencyCalling Policy and TeamsEmergencyCallRouting Policy might be assigned to the “Redmond site” so that any user that roams from home or another Microsoft location is configured with emergency numbers, routing, and security desk specific to Redmond.
+For example, a TeamsEmergencyCalling Policy and TeamsEmergencyCallRouting Policy might be assigned to the "Redmond site" so that any user that roams from home or another Microsoft location is configured with emergency numbers, routing, and security desk specific to Redmond.

 >[!Note]
 >Subnets can also be defined in LIS and can be associated with an emergency location.

 Keep the following definitions in mind:

-- Trusted IP’s contain a collection of the Internet external IPs of the enterprise network and are used to determine if the user’s endpoint is inside the corporate network.
-An attempt to obtain a dynamic policy or location will only be made if the user’s external IP matches an IP in the Trusted IP address.
+- Trusted IP addresses contain a collection of the internet external IP addresses of the enterprise network and are used to determine if the user's endpoint is inside the corporate network.
+An attempt to obtain a dynamic policy or location will only be made if the user's external IP address matches an IP address in the trusted IP address.
 A match can be made against either IPv4 or IPv6 IP addresses and is dependent upon the format of the IP packet sent to the network settings.
 (If a public IP address has both IPv4 and IPv6, you need to add both as trusted IP addresses.)

 - A network region contains a collection of network sites.